 council houses and flats with all modern amenities: clean well heated airy rooms, fitted

 kitchens with modern gas or electric cookers, and maybe a twin - tub washing machine, hot and

 cold running water and - still something of a luxury for many - a proper bathroom and indoor toilet.

 Added to this the entertainment industry was booming - with daily TV (a choice of publicly

 funded BBC or ITV - paid for by commercial advertising).
 Extravagant technicolour and often

 widescreen Hollywood epics like Ben Hur and Cleopatra as well as Disney films for the kids and

 elaborate musicals like 'The Sound of Music' and 'Oliver'.
 Finally for teenagers there were the

-ongoing youth crazes in music, having started with Traditional Jazz in the early 1950s, moving on
+ongoing youth crazes in music, having started with Traditional Jazz in the late 1940s, moving on